 At my MFA program, my teacher, Lewis Buzbee of Steinbeck’s Ghost fame, makes the class do reductive revisions.
 We turn in a manuscript of 20-30 pages, then everyone in the class takes two to three pages of that week’s submission and cuts, cuts, cuts until only one page remains.

-It’s a lot easier to cut through the fat and be merciless when it’s someone else’s work.
+It’s a lot easier to cut through the fat and be merciless when it’s someone else’s work (more tips on using a critique group).
 But how to edit your own writing is another animal.
 If you want to master reductive revision, you’ve got to develop that sort of keen ruthlessness toward your own precious manuscript.
 Especially after your First Draft Goggles wear off and you have to streamline.

 Where are the Redundancies in Your Work?